 As Vice President of Sales for Parrot North America since February 2009, Christian Coly is responsible for growing the core business in North America and gaining market share across Parrot’s innovative product lines.
 Since 2002, Christian played a major role in Parrot’s global growth as a Sales Manager for Southern Europe, including involvement in the Spanish, Portuguese and Italian markets.
 In June 2006, Christian put his expertise to work in the North America market as a Technical Marketing Director for North America.
 He led Parrot’s launch the Certified Installer Program in the United States in October 2008, developing a national network of automotive retailers and installers throughout the U.S. Today, Christian is responsible for the North American launch of the Parrot AR.Drone leading the distribution and retail marketing as well as introducing Parrot to a new business category.

 Jared Friedman is Chief Technology Officer and Co-founder of Scribd.
-He is responsible for overseeing all aspects of Scribd technology, engineering, product, and monetization.
 Jared started to build Scribd during his junior year at Harvard University by converting a dorm room closet into a data center and coding for months straight.
-Today, Scribd is the world’s largest social publishing and reading site with over 50 million unique readers every month and tens of thousands of documents uploaded daily.
+Today, Scribd is the world’s largest social publishing and reading site with over 80 million unique readers every month.
 Prior to Scribd, Jared worked at Cycorp, Inc., a leader in the semantic software space specializing in artificial intelligence, and studied Computer Science at Harvard University.
-His favorite Scribd document is High Performance Websites.

 Originally from England, Cal is the VP of Engineering for Tiny Speck.
 Until recently he worked at Yahoo!
 Inc, as the Director of Engineering for Flickr, in San Francisco, California.
 He worked on Flickr from the day it started development (on his laptop) until April 2009 (when it was the “Official website of the Internet”).